As you begin the new year, you’re likely thinking about how to grow your business to hit your goals.

 If you answered yes to three or more of the above questions, you may have a problem with your salespeople.

 This doesn’t necessarily mean you need to fire everyone and start over, but you may need to conduct individual evaluations and make some tough decisions.
-Establish a culture of accountability and transparency, and improve your hiring process based on the lessons you’ve learned.
+Establish a culture of transparency that values accountability, and improve your hiring process based on the lessons you’ve learned.

 - Do your manages lack a clear and consistent process for setting goals and reporting on progress?
 When you meet with them to review performance, do they provide anecdotal feedback rather than clear metrics?